voytas75/AIPSTeam/README.md

     **Description**: This example runs the script without requiring any user interaction throughout the session.
 The `-NOInteraction` parameter ensures that the script will not prompt the user for any input or display any menus.

+17. **Work on User's Code**:

+    ```powershell
+    AIPSTeam.ps1 -TheCodePath "C:\UserScripts\script.ps1"
+    ```

+    **Description**: This example works on the user's provided PowerShell script located at `C:\UserScripts\script.ps1`.
+The `-TheCodePath` parameter specifies the path to the user code that the AI team will enhance.
+If interactive mode is not disabled, the user can provide additional instructions during the session, such as "adding additional logging functionality".

 ## Developer Notes